 How to make a wish for longevity and cast evil away!

-To begin with, you need to prepare cotton and a chrysanthemum.
+First of all, you need to prepare a cotton and a chrysanthemum.
+Officially, you’re supposed to use red, white, or yellow cotton, but white will do.
 Before the night of the chrysanthemum festival, blanket the cotton over the chrysanthemum.
-According to the myth, if you wipe your body with the cotton containing the scent and dewdrops from the chrysanthemum, you will live longer.
-It sounds so easy!
+This will derive the essence of spiritual power from the chrysanthemum According to the myth, if you wipe your body with the cotton containing the scent and dewdrops from the chrysanthemum, you will live longer.
+Easy!

 Other ways to drive out evil with chrysanthemums include ‘kiku-yu,’ which is putting chrysanthemum flowers in your bath water, and sleeping with a pillow with chrysanthemums inside.
 Displaying chrysanthemums or setting up a potpourri beside your pillow is also good.

 There are many things to eat for Choyo-no-sekku.
 Did you know that the chrysanthemum flower is also edible?
 Absorb its powers by eating it in salad, tempura, in a light soup… Japanese people also drink “kiku-zake”, which is Japanese rice wine with a floating petal of chrysanthemum.
 Japanese people also usually eat chestnut rice and eggplants on this day.
 It is said to be healthy if you eat eggplants during this season, so you can prevent fever-like symptoms.
 There are also many adorable chrysanthemum shaped sweets available during this period.

 Come and see the ritual at Kamigamo shrine, Kyoto